List of denominations in the Latter Day Saint movement: The Church of Jesus Christ of Latter-day Saints

-By far the largest and best known Latter Day Saint church, which is colloquially, but imprecisely, referred to as the "Mormon Church".
-Some members consider this as derogatory to the organization and prefer to be called by their full title, or, "The Church of Jesus Christ".
+The LDS Church is by far the largest and most well-known Latter Day Saint church.
+It is colloquially referred to as the "Mormon Church".
+The church prefers to be called by its full title or by the shorthand "Church of Jesus Christ" to emphasize its worship of Jesus Christ and to distance itself from the phrase "Mormon", which has derogatory origins.

 Churches upholding polygamy after the Manifesto of 1890

 Churches that believe they are strictly following the revelations and teachings of Joseph Smith and Brigham Young, including the practice of plural marriage, which was discontinued by the LDS Church in the late-19th century after the Manifesto.

 Left-of-center LDS-derived churches

 The defunct Godbeites and a few other small churches that broke with the LDS Church to pursue a more liberal, inclusive, or rationalist theology.